 - Admitted Students

 Fee waivers are available for applicants who show financial need.
-If you received a LSAC fee waiver for the LSAT and CAS service, your application fee will be waived.
-Please send us a copy of the waiver along with the certification letter and your fee will be waived.
-If you did not apply for or receive a fee waiver from LSAC, you can request a fee waiver by submitting our institutional fee waiver request form.
+If you received a fee waiver from LSAC for the LSAT and CAS service, your application fee will be waived.
+Please send us a copy of the LSAC fee waiver either by email (firstname.lastname@example.org)or by U.S. mail.
+If you did not apply for or did not receive a fee waiver from LSAC, you can request a fee waiver by submitting our institutional fee waiver request form.
 It can be found on the law school website: http://law.newark.rutgers.edu/admissions-financial-aid/admissions-overview/application-forms.
 Once your fee waiver request has been reviewed, you will be notified of the outcome.
-All information provided will be kept in strict confidence.
+All information submitted will be kept in strict confidence.

 Applicants with medical, physical, or other disabilities may voluntarily attach a supplemental page to their application to explain any discrepancies between ability and performance.
-This information will be kept strictly confidential and will not adversely affect our decision to admit or deny.
+This information will be kept in strict confidence and will not adversely affect our decision to admit or deny.

 Application deadline: Applicants are encouraged to submit their credentials as early as possible.
 Beginning November 15th, the Admissions Committee will start reviewing completed applications.
 The priority deadline for submitting the application is March 15th.
 After March 15th, the admissions office will continue to receive and consider applications on a rolling basis.
 However, admission after March 15th is more competitive.